Industry

 • In-person transactions where the merchant uses a manual imprint machine to take an impression of the magnetic stripe on carbon paper

-Additionally, some businesses store credit card information on paper forms for recurring billing purposes.
+Additionally, some businesses, such as those managing a subscription merchant account, store credit card information on paper forms for recurring billing purposes.
 If a customer has a subscription or installment plan, the merchant may keep their card on file to process payments each billing cycle without needing to contact the customer again.

 While it may seem more convenient to jot down a card number versus entering it into a system on the spot, storing customer credit card information on paper comes with major drawbacks and risks compared to digital storage.
 Paper receipts can easily be lost, stolen, or copied without permission.
 There's no way to encrypt paper, so anyone who can access the document can see the full, unprotected card numbers.
 Tracking who has accessed paper receipts is also difficult.